AinaMarziya/SQL-JOINS-TASK2_CODTECH/README.md

 📈 Trends/Patterns Observed
 Employee 103 has the highest individual sale (₹9000) and average sales.
 Running totals help visualize employee sales progress over time.
 CTEs make queries cleaner when analyzing grouped data like monthly trends.

 ✅ Conclusion
 This project demonstrates the use of advanced SQL tools such as:
 Window Functions (to track trends)
 Subqueries (to filter high-performing records)
 CTEs (to structure complex queries)

-These techniques improve performance and readability in real-world SQL analytics.